 - add a power booster to your controller

-Removing the altitude restriction limit
+Removing the drone altitude restriction limit

 By Default, most drones come with 120ft "beginners' mode" that you can manually override by check-marking a box that allows you to reach 400ft or some are set to go up to 180ft.
 In either example, this restriction can be removed easily.
 Yuneec brand drones will allow you to raise it to 3000ft inside the Yuneec GUI interface, other manufacturers like DJI will require users to downgrade the firmware to remove this restriction.
-Users can also remove all altitude restrictions through third-party software such as NLD.
+Users can also remove all altitude restrictions to fly at high altitudes through third-party software such as NLD.

-Changing your serial number
+Changing your drone's serial number

 While getting this accomplished requires some IT skills, you will be amazed to know that we are seeing.
 One pilot changed his drone ID to "FUUU."
 We have also observed close to 1% of all drones detected and tracked with our drone detection platform have no specific city or state listed in their data.
 Meaning they are manipulating their drone IDs and associated information to cloak or hide their identity.

-Real flight data from our system
+Real drone flight data from our system

 In data collected over four weeks from our drone detection platform installed in Las Vegas, Nevada, we observed drone flights regularly flying in geofenced areas and flying way above altitude limits.